nais/doc/content/getting-started/vdi.md

-# vdi

 > This guide contains several steps and links specific to developers at NAV.
 Some of them link to internal information in private repositories.

 ## Install the necessary tools

 We recommend Linux-VDI users to use [utvikler-ansible](https://github.com/navikt/utvikler-ansible) to set up their images.

-For Linux- and Windows-VDI, you need to set up [NAV-proxy](vdi.md#system-environment-variables) before installing the tools.
+For Linux- and Windows-VDI, you need to set up [NAV-proxy](/content/getting-started/vdi.md#system-environment-variables) before installing the tools.

 ### Install Kubectl

 > Use the Kubernetes command-line tool, kubectl, to deploy and manage applications on Kubernetes.
 Using kubectl, you can inspect cluster resources; create, delete, and update components; and look at your new cluster and bring up example apps.

 Linux and Mac users can use the install guide over at [Kubernetes.io](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install Kubectl.
 Windows users can follow the guide below.
-All three types of users need to [configure Kubectl](./#configure-kubectl) after installation.
+All three types of users need to [configure Kubectl](/content/getting-started/README.md#configure-kubectl) after installation.

 What you can and can't do in the clusters are governed by RBAC-rules that are defined in the [Naisible-repo](https://github.com/nais/naisible/blob/master/files/roles/clusterroles.yaml).
 This is a bit technical, and it's better to read up on [Kubectl operations](https://kubernetes.io/docs/reference/kubectl/overview/#operations) over at Kubernetes.io.
-We also have made a small set of [Kubectl operation examples](kubectl_examples.md).
+We also have made a small set of [Kubectl operation examples](/content/getting-started/kubectl_examples.md).

 #### Install Kubectl on Windows